systemd/systemd/docs/CODE_QUALITY.md

 9. There are multiple CI systems in use that run on every github PR submission.

-10. [Coverity](https://scan.coverity.com/) is analyzing systemd master in regular intervals.
+10. [Coverity](https://scan.coverity.com/) is analyzing systemd `main` branch in regular intervals.
 The reports are available [online](https://scan.coverity.com/projects/systemd).

 11. [oss-fuzz](https://oss-fuzz.com/) is continuously fuzzing the